chigozienri/tahquitz/README.md

 Free information/open source
 ----------------------------

-The book, including the drawings and photos, is under an open-source license, so you can modify it or use it for your own purposes.
+The book, including the drawings and photos, is under [the same open-source license as Wikipedia](https://creativecommons.org/licenses/by-sa/4.0/), so you can modify it or use it for your own purposes.

 Printed book